-Last Monday, CMS released the long-awaited details on its Direct Contracting program, its most advanced risk-sharing arrangement to-date.
-Below is an overview of Direct Contracting, it’s rationale, challenges, and what it means for the market.
+In December 2019, CMS released the long-awaited details on its Direct Contracting program, the most advanced risk-sharing arrangement to-date.
+Below is an overview of Direct Contracting, the program’s rationale, challenges, and what it means for the market.

 1. What is Direct Contracting?

 - ACOs take risk on the total cost of care for their Medicare FFS beneficiaries each year.

 - Direct Contracting builds on lessons-learned from NextGen ACO (currently highest upside/downside program available from CMS).

 - The model allows Providers and risk-bearing entities to ‘directly contract’ with CMS and receive monthly capitated payments for the care of their patients.

 - This model evolves elements of legacy shared-savings programs and inherits some best-practices from industry payers.

 - Performance years for Direct Contracting are 2021 – 2025.

 - This is part of CMS’ long-term plan to curb growth in medical costs; the program aims to improve outcomes and lower annual total costs of care for Medicare and dually-eligible beneficiaries.